NeptuneHub/k3s-supreme-waffle/elasticsearc/README.md

 helm install elasticsearch elastic/elasticsearch --namespace logging -f elasticsearch-values.yaml
 ```

-And also kibana, here you need to edit the ignress part to match your machine in the values file:
+And also kibana, here you need to edit the ignress part to match your machine in the **kibana-values.yaml** file:
 ```
 helm install kibana elastic/kibana -n logging -f kibana-values.yaml
 ```